-There are 86 tribes of the Embera indigenous people in Colombia.
+Much of the beaded jewelry we see and purchase has been a product of hours of work by artisans belonging to indigenous groups throughout Latin American.
+In Colombia there are 86 tribes of the Embera indigenous people.
 They have a rich culture and history which have sadly been affected by years of guerilla violence, resulting in widespread displacement of the tribes.
 These tribes still struggle with day-to-day living.

 The Embera utilize their talents in handcrafted jewelry to support their families; these techniques have been used for generations and are taught to the children from a young age.
 It is mainly the women that craft these pieces, which can take 10-15 days to complete.
 They stay at home to weave, care for the family, educate the children and help in the community.
 Once a month a family member takes the trip to Bogotá to purchase the materials for the jewelry.
 The women have an integral part in the making of the embellishments and thus their economic empowerment.
 This is true feminism!